-Nicholas Schork Ph.D.
+Nicholas Schork, Ph.D.

-Distinguished Professor and Director
+Distinguished Professor and Co-Director

-Nicholas Schork Ph.D.
+Nicholas Schork, Ph.D.

 Prior to his current positions, Dr. Schork was Professor and Director of Human Biology at the J. Craig Venter Institute and previously Professor, Molecular and Experimental Medicine, at The Scripps Research Institute (TSRI) and Director of Bioinformatics and Biostatistics for the Scripps Translational Science Institute (STSI).
 Dr. Schork has also held faculty appointments at Case Western Reserve University (CWRU) and Harvard University.
 Between 1999 and 2000 Dr. Schork took a leave of absence from CWRU to conduct research as Vice President of Statistical Genomics at the French Biotechnology company, Genset, where he helped guide efforts to construct the first high-density map of genetic variation in the human genome.